Oti Valley Faunal Reserve: Fauna

-Birds typical of the Sudan–Guinea Savanna biome found here include the fox kestrel, the Senegal parrot, the violet turaco, the red-throated bee-eater, the bearded barbet, the sun lark, the yellow-billed shrike, the blackcap babbler, the green-backed eremomela, the splendid sunbird, the black-rumped waxbill, the Sahel bush sparrow, the Heuglin's masked weaver, the purple starling, the piapiac, the Narina trogon and the Oriole warbler.
+Birds typical of the Sudan–Guinea Savanna biome found here include the fox kestrel, Senegal parrot, violet turaco, red-throated bee-eater, bearded barbet, sun lark, yellow-billed shrike, blackcap babbler, green-backed eremomela, splendid sunbird, black-rumped waxbill, Sahel bush sparrow, Heuglin's masked weaver, purple starling, piapiac, Narina trogon and Oriole warbler.

-Wetland birds visiting the reserve include the black crowned crane, the grey heron, the white stork, the spur-winged goose and the collared pratincole.
+Wetland birds visiting the reserve include the black crowned crane, grey heron, white stork, spur-winged goose and collared pratincole.
 The saddle-billed stork breeds here and the white-backed night heron is an occasional visitor.
 Additionally, the pallid harrier and the great snipe have been recorded at the reserve, and the red-fronted gazelle, rated as "vulnerable" by the IUCN, is also present.

 Conservation

 Despite being listed as a faunal reserve, the area is threatened by illegal settlements, poaching and the gathering of firewood.
 The flow of the river may also vary because of the construction of a dam upstream in Burkina Faso.
 In addition, in 2008 the Bassin versant Oti-Mandouri was designated as a Ramsar site, a wetland habitat of international importance.